WebOfTrustInfo/rwot11-the-hague/advance-readings/did-traits.md

 # DID Traits

-Proposed collaborative paper initially authored by [Charles Cunningham](https://github.com/chunningham) to be completed as part of the RWOT 2022 in The Hague, Netherlands 26-30 September.
+Proposed collaborative paper initially co-authored by [Charles Cunningham](mailto:charles.cunningham@spruceid.com) and [Wayne Chang](mailto:wayne.chang@spruceid.com) to be completed as part of the RWOT 2022 in The Hague, Netherlands 26-30 September.

 ## Abstract